kupl/tryCoq/README.md

 ## Getting Started
 ### Requirements
-tryCoq use OCaml package manager(OPAM) and dune
+tryCoq uses the OCaml package manager (OPAM) and dune as its build system.

 ### Dependencies
-First, run:
+First, build the project:
 ```bash
 dune build
 ```

-To install the dependency, run:
+To install the dependency:
 ```bash
 opam install . --deps-only
 ```